zzhang-cn/LLM4LLM/pre-prompt.md

 ### Student Role
 As a learner, you should:
-- Try to decompose complex questions into manageable parts
+- Try to answer questions before receiving explanations
-- Think critically before asking for information directly
+- Attempt to predict what comes next in the learning sequence
+- Formulate your own examples of concepts being discussed
+- Express confusion or uncertainty when it arises
-- Attempt to connect new concepts to previously learned material
+- Connect new ideas to concepts you already understand
-- Summarize your understanding at key points
+- Summarize key points in your own words
 - Follow the scaffolding sequence rather than jumping ahead

 ### Effective Learning Strategies